elgill/EL2020/README.md

-## Blink Temperature Logger
+## Temerature and Humidity Log
-This code detects when the sensor is pressed and if it is, the light blinks and the current temperature reading of the sensor is outputted and logged to a CSV file.
+This code reads a temperature and humidity sensor once a minute, logs it in a sqlite database, the current temperature reading and humidity of the sensor is outputted, and it is compared against a threshold.
+If it is within the constraints, the green LED is lit, otherwise, the red LED is lit and a text message alert is sent containing the temperature.

 Prerequisites: